CREATIVITY IS A RADICAL ACT

 We’ve supported thousands of students to write more with more joy...

-Write like a Grrrl is a collective of writers who are passionate about supporting marginalised genders and sexualities to develop their writing craft and confidence.
+Write like a Grrrl is a collective of writers who are passionate about supporting marginalised genders to develop their writing craft and confidence.
 Creating community is what we’re all about!
-Founded by Kerry Ryan in 2015, our courses run or have run in Russia, America, Australia, Mauritius, India, Iceland and Ireland.
-In the UK, WLAG courses and workshops have sold out in Edinburgh, Manchester, Liverpool, Leeds, Norwich, Brighton, Bristol and all across London!

 We’re very proud of the supportive feminist community we’ve created and the thousands of students who have graduated from WLAG across the world.

 We’re absolutely committed to access and inclusion and ensure our courses and workshops are low cost and accessible for all.
-We always use inclusive language so no student feels excluded.
+For more please see FAQS.

 Write like a Grrrl began in 2015 in a room with a leaking roof at the Feminist Library.
 From that small beginning, WLAG has grown into a worldwide network of writers supporting writers.